-AVID stores instantiations of AI risks—categorized using the AVID taxonomy—using two base data classes: Vulnerability and Report.
+AVID stores instantiations of AI risks using two base data classes: Vulnerability and Report.
 A vulnerability (vuln) is a high-level evidence of an AI failure mode, in line with the NIST CVEs.
 A report is one example of a particular vulnerability occurring, supported by qualitative or quantitative evaluation.

 Information about either is schematized and stored in AVID.
-To learn more about the motivations and technical details of vulns and reports, you can read this document, or refer to their respective schema in AVID.
+To learn more about the motivations and technical details of vulns and reports, refer to our documentation.

 Vulnerabilities are linked to the taxonomy through multiple tags, denoting the AI risk domains (Security, Ethics, Performance) this vulnerability pertains to, (sub)categories under that domain, as well as AI lifecycle stages.
 A vulnerability in AVID can pertain to one or more of the three levels: dataset, model, or system.